ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 If the client wishes to send or receive uncompressed datagrams, it MUST first exchange the COMPRESSION_ASSIGN capsule (see {{capsuleassignformat}}) with the proxy with an unused Context ID defined in {{contextid}} with the IP Version set to zero.
-Only a single uncompressed context MUST be exchanged at a time.
+Only a single uncompressed context MUST be requested at a time.
+If the proxy receives a second uncompressed context COMPRESSION ASSIGN, it MUST be considered malformed.
+Only the client can request uncompressed contexts and if the proxy attempts to request uncompressed contexts, the client MUST consider the capsule malformed.
-Any additional uncompressed COMPRESSION_ASSIGN capsules sent without closing the existing uncompressed context with a COMPRESSION_CLOSE first MUST be treated as malformed.

 When HTTP Datagrams {{!HTTP-DGRAM=RFC9297}} are associated with a Bound UDP Proxying request, the format of their UDP Proxying Payload field (see {{Section